-Some records of the Adelaide Hebrew Congregation (SRG 162) are available on microfilm in the Family History area.
+Records of the Adelaide Hebrew Congregation (SRG 162) are available on microfilm in the Family History area.

 Access to entries after 1974 is restricted to the individuals named in the records, or their authorised representative and requires written permission from the Church authority.

+The Library also holds church magazines which sometimes contain references to births, marriages and deaths.
 Check the Library catalogue for details by the name of the church.

 The Bibliography of SA Religious Periodicals lists major church and religious magazines in the State Library collections.